1. Novel Analysis: The Trial

 “Once you’ve been charged, full acquittal is nearly impossible.
 Your best option is indefinite postponement.
 Either way, your relationship with the judge is what matters most.”

 Bureaucracy is supposed to run on documents and rules — designed to minimize human interference, so the system works regardless of who sits in the chair.
 But when procedures grow too complex and nobody knows why they exist anymore, the people enforcing them gain power.
 And the people who claim to know those enforcers start running the show.
+This is precisely why we see an infestation of government translators and SEO commentators who claim to represent bureaucratic giants like the state and Google.
+They thrive by acting as mouthpieces for these monolithic institutions.

 At the lawyer’s office, Josef meets Block — a man who should be a client but is spoken to like a servant, sleeping in the maid’s room.
 Block offers advice like a seasoned veteran.
 But he’s been waiting five years.
 His trial hasn’t even started.
 He begs to know what the judge said.

-[Josef Asks Why.
-Josef Gets Executed.]
+Josef Asks Why.
+Josef Gets Executed.

 In a cathedral, Josef meets a prison chaplain.
 The chaplain tells him a parable about a doorkeeper — a man who stands before the gate of the Law, keeping one man out his entire life.